 - Label-free, noninvasive mapping of bioelectric signals.

-What do I need to operate the QZabre?
+What do I need to operate the QZabre sensor?

-The QZabre is designed to fit into existing scanning NV magnetometer instruments.
-Most researchers use either a home-built microscope or a modified commercial instrument, and we are happy to advise users on the choice of instrumentation.
-Since there is considerable flexibility in configuring the elements of the QZabre, we found that it can be integrated in most systems without the need for major modifications.
+The QZabre sensor is designed to fit into existing scanning NV magnetometer instruments, including the QSM.
+Many researchers also use home-built microscopes or modified commercial instruments, and we are happy to advise users on the choice of instrumentation.
+Since there is considerable flexibility in configuring the elements of the QZabre sensor, we found that it can be integrated in most systems without the need for major modifications.